Campus Locations

 204-325-9672

-Applied research at RRC opens doors for small and medium-sized businesses in such sectors as aerospace, advanced manufacturing, culinary, green energy and vehicle technology, allowing them to access RRC’s research facilities and technology.
+Applied research at RRC Polytech opens doors for small and medium-sized businesses in such sectors as aerospace, advanced manufacturing, culinary, green energy and vehicle technology, allowing them to access RRC Polytech’s research facilities and technology.
 They also provide a way for students to connect with and receive training from industry experts in their fields.

-RRC is home to a number of research centres and labs, including:
+RRC Polytech is home to a number of research centres and labs, including: